30 Day Notice of Information Collection Under Review: Number of Full-Time Law Enforcement Employees as of October 31.

-(2) The title of the form/collection: Number of Full-time Law Enforcement Employees as of October 31.
+(2) Title of the Form/Collection: Number of Full-Time Law Enforcement Employees as of October 31.

-(3) The agency form number, if any, and the applicable component of the department sponsoring the collection: Forms 1-711, 1-711a, 1-711b Criminal Justice Information Services Division, Federal Bureau of Investigation, Department of Justice.
+(3) Agency form number, if any, and the applicable component of the Department of Justice sponsoring the collection: Form I-711a/711b/711c.
+Federal Bureau of Investigation.

-(4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: Local and State Law Enforcement Agencies.
-This collection is needed to collect information to determine the number of Civilian and sworn full-time law enforcement employees throughout the United States.
-Data are tabulated and published in the annual publication Crime in the United States.
+(4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: State and Local Law Enforcement Agencies.
+This collection is needed to determine the number of civilian and sworn full-time law enforcement employees throughout the United States.
+Data are tabulated and published in the annual Crime in the United States.

-(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: There are approximately 17,499 law enforcement agency respondents at 8 minutes per report.
+(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: Estimated number of respondents: 16,825 agencies with 16,825 responses (includes zero reports); with an average of 8 minutes a year devoted to compilation of data for this information collection.

-(6) An estimate of the total public burden (in hours) associated with this collection: There are approximately 2,333 hours annual burden associated with this information collection.
+(6) An estimate of the total public burden (in Hours) associated with this collection: 2,243 hours annually.

-If additional information is required contact: Ms. Brenda E. Dyer, Department Clearance Officer, Justice Management Division, United States Department of Justice, Patrick Henry Building Suite 1600, 601 D Street, NW., Washington, DC 20530.Start Signature
+If additional information is required contact: Robert B. Briggs, Department Clearance Office, United States Department of Justice, Information Management and Security Staff, Justice Management Division, Suite 1600, Patrick Henry Building, 601 D Street, NW., Washington, DC 20530.Start Signature

 Department Clearance Officer, United States Department of Justice.